Articles on Talmidaism

 There is some suggestion that Yeshua` actually favoured an extension of the reach of Torah.

 As a prophet, in line with all the Jewish prophets who went before him, he felt that God was against a simple, mechanical observance of Torah – the mere doing, with no thought to the heart behind it.
 Yeshua` therefore favoured the internalising of Torah, or “writing the Law on our hearts”, so that we would keep our thoughts in check before they even got transferred into actions.
+This is the hallmark of Talmidaism with regard to Torah – to write Torah on our hearts, and so internalise it.

 For example, seriously contemplating killing someone was just as bad as actually killing them.
 Verbal violence was just as bad as physical violence.
 The thought itself poisoned the mind; if we controlled our thoughts, then we could better control our actions.

-This is not a call to guilt every time we are angry with someone.
-It’s not a case of us being punished by God for our very thoughts.
+This is not a call to guilt every time we are angry with someone; it’s not a case of us being punished by God for our very thoughts.
 Instead, we simply need to have the strength of mind to boldly look at our own individual thoughts and say, “Hey, listen to myself, I’m seriously considering knocking that guy’s face off!
 I know he made me angry, and he was wrong – he did wrong – but I shouldn’t think like this.
 I want to be a better person, I want the God who made me to be proud of me.
 Just calm down, be rational about this; if I’m calm and strong, I can show that I was in the right.”

 Yeshua` tried to demonstrate this – the seriousness of harbouring dark thoughts – by saying that even anger should be judged by the Great Sanhedrin (Mt 5:21) This was of course a metaphorical exaggeration, since the Great Sanhedrin could only judge Kings, High Priests and false Prophets: